 Reproducibility

 A corpus in lairs is reproducible: the same corpus at the same revision yields the same records, byte for byte.
-That guarantee is the reason the on-disk store is a version-control system rather than a directory of files, and it is what lets a dataset version pin exact record content and carry that provenance through to an export.
-This page explains how the guarantee is constructed and what its limits are.
+The on-disk store is thus a version-control system rather than a directory of files.
+A dataset version pins exact record content and carries that provenance through to an export.

 The Repository as schema-aware version control

-The on-disk source of truth is a didactic Repository, which is content-addressed, versioned, and git-like, sitting over panproto's VCS. lairs wraps it so that a corpus snapshot is a commit and a named dataset version is a tag.
-This gives three properties at once: reproducibility (a tag pins exact record content), provenance (which pull introduced or changed a record), and cheap diffing (across Layers versions or across re-pulls).
+The on-disk source of truth is a content-addressed, versioned didactic Repository built on panproto's VCS. lairs represents a corpus snapshot as a commit and a named dataset version as a tag.
+A tag pins exact record content, commit history records which pull introduced or changed a record, and content addressing supports cheap diffs across Layers versions or re-pulls.

-One fact about the upstream surface shapes the wrapper, and it is worth stating plainly because it differs from the obvious mental model. didactic's Repository is a schema VCS first. add stages a Model class (or a panproto Schema) and records the structural schema.
+didactic's Repository is a schema VCS first, which shapes the lairs wrapper. add stages a Model class (or a panproto Schema) and records the structural schema.
 It also versions record values. add_data stages a record's value as committed data, keyed by AT-URI and associated with that schema. lairs uses both on every save.
 It writes each record's value as JSON under records/, stages that value as committed data under its AT-URI, and stages the record type's Model schema alongside it.
 A commit captures both: the values, as committed data, and their structure, in the schema history.
 The values committed at a revision are read back through data_at under their AT-URI keys, so a tag pins an exact, byte-reproducible set of record values.

 didactic 0.9.0 exposes tag creation, the committed-data write, and the committed-data read on the public Repository surface, all of which the wrapper uses directly.
 A revision-to-revision diff reconstructs the value set at each revision by folding data_at over the revision's commit ancestry, keyed by AT-URI, then compares the two sets by content.
 Structural diffs across two record-type schemas (a Layers version bump, say) go through didactic's schema diff.
 The reproducibility the data needs is backed by committed data, read back at any revision, rather than reconstructed from loose files.